omonimus1/blog-jade-rubick/content/posts/2021-09-17--tenets-for-faster-decisionmaking/index.md

 Both of the variations are valid, so you know it’s a good tenet.
 It should feel opinionated!
 One tip: try to think of the things people are actually trading off and use that.

 After you have the pithy sentence for a tenet, the next part is the commentary.
 You should have commentary after the tenet that gives more nuance, and helps people understand WHY we do things this way.
 Give a little context for why this makes sense for the company, and also outline when we might not follow the tenet.
 Be opinionated, but show the nuance.
+You can also give people some rules of thumb they can use to help them decide these things for themselves.
+For example, if the tenet is "we're willing to spend money on problems to speed things up", you might provide guidance that you can assume an engineer's time is worth a million dollars a year.

 Note my examples above are how I do it.
 Feel free to use your own format -- just make sure it is clear and unambiguous.